MadScie254/MadScie254/README.md

 # 🚀 Hey there, I'm Daniel Wanjala!!

-Welcome to my data-driven universe where we turn numbers into stories and insights into actions.
+Welcome to my data universe where we turn numbers into stories and analytics into use.

 ## 📚 About Me